 How a Routine of Daily Pick-Me-Ups Has United People Throughout History

-From coffee to Coca-Cola to caffeine pills, stimulants are an integral part of our lives.
+From coffee to soda to caffeine pills, stimulants are an integral part of our lives.

 Why?
 For one thing, they keep us alert.
 They also elevate our moods and make us feel happier — even if just for a short amount of time.